Graduate Students Mentoring Undergraduates

 Interested in becoming a mentor?

 Applications must include a completed electronic application form, written personal statement, and resume/CV.
-Complete applications must be submitted electronically and will be considered on a rolling basis until 11:59 PM on Sunday, September 3.
-You can access the application form here.
+Complete applications must be submitted electronically and are due by 11:59 PM on June 2nd.

 Applicants must be currently enrolled, full-time graduate students or postdoctoral fellows/associates at Cornell University and have completed at least one year in their current graduate degree program or postdoctoral position.